 The answer is simple:

 Fleet maintenance is the process of keeping your vehicles in a good operating condition for as long as possible to save time, effort, money, and ultimately, lives.

-In other words: it includes all the tasks and responsibilities that you need to carry out to ensure your fleet operates like a well-oiled machine (pun intended).
+In other words: it includes all the tasks and responsibilities that fleet managers need to carry out to ensure their fleet operates like a well-oiled machine (pun intended).
 These include:

 - keeping an eye on vehicle safety